 2) Rush Hour Junior Traffic Jam Logic Game // This is the younger version of the super-popular Rush Hour logic game — perfect for taking along to restaurants (even very young kiddos will enjoy playing with the cars, at the very least) or keeping idle hands and minds busy at home.

-3) Sofia Valdez, Future Prez // We love all the books in The Questioneers series, so you can bet I pre-ordered this one as soon as possible.
+3) Sofia Valdez, Future Prez // We love all the books in The Questioneers series, so you can bet I ordered this one as soon as possible.
 It doesn’t disappoint.
 We also just picked up the latest book, Aaron Slater, Illustrator.
 The whole series is just so clever and inspiring.

-4) Harry Potter Illustrated Series // This is possibly the best gift Lana has received in the past year.
-We ripped through Books 1-3, which are in this set…and then the just-published Book 4, and now we’re so immersed in the series that we’ve graduated to the non-illustrated versions for Books 5-7.
+4) Harry Potter Illustrated Series // This is possibly the best gift Lana has received in the past two years.
+We ripped through Books 1-3, which are in this set…and then the more recently released Book 4 (also at Target), and then we were so immersed in the series that we graduated to the non-illustrated versions for Books 5-7.
 And now, we’ve been through the entire series two times over.
-(To be clear, these are unabridged versions of the Harry Potter books studded with beautiful and sometimes eerie illustrations every few pages.
+(To be clear, these are unabridged versions of the Harry Potter books, studded with beautiful and sometimes eerie illustrations every few pages.
 Phenomenal.)

 5) Reading Bug Subscription Box // We’re lucky to frequent the actual Reading Bug bookstore that puts together this box (and has since become a bit famous for its excellent, immersive storytelling podcast, which I can’t recommend enough).
 Each subscription is tailored to your child’s and age and interests, so literally no two subscriptions are alike.

 6) LCD Writing Tablet // Easy little inexpensive electronic writing tablet that can be used over and over again — perfect for road trips or restaurants.
 Easily among the top kid items we’ve owned.